danielehc/katacoda-scenarios/secure_consul_acl/step2.md

 To start using ACLs you need to bootstrap them.

-Run `consul acl bootstrap | tee consul.bootstrap`{{execute}} to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.
+Run `consul acl bootstrap | tee consul.bootstrap`{{execute T1}} to bootstrap the ACL system, generate your first token, and capture the output into the `consul.bootstrap` file.

 If you receive an error saying "The ACL system is currently in legacy mode.", this indicates that the Consul service is still starting.
 Wait a few seconds and try the command again.